paraskuk/paraskuk/README.md

 ## Hi there 👋

 - 🔭 Working as a Senior Software Engineer (Python and Java) at EPAM Systems, London, UK
-- 🌱 Currently Learning Rust
+- 🌱 Rust Java Python

 ## 🚀 About Me